julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ## Background<a id="orgheadline14"></a>

-At this point, we have done the preliminary legwork to tackle the next step in this process.
+We have done the preliminary legwork to tackle the next step in this process.
 We will now want to clone two repositories that will allow us to configure and start running the the LDM, TDS, and RAMADDA.
 In particular, we will be cloning:

 -   [`github.com/Unidata/Unidata-Dockerfiles`](https://github.com/Unidata/Unidata-Dockerfiles)
 -   [`github.com/Unidata/TdsConfig`](https://github.com/Unidata/TdsConfig)

 ### `Unidata-Dockerfiles`<a id="orgheadline12"></a>

 The `Unidata-Dockerfiles` repository contains a number of Dockerfiles that pertain to various Unidata technologies (e.g., the LDM) and also projects (e.g., ams2016).
 As a matter of background information, a `Dockerfile` is a text file that contains commands to build a Docker image containing, for example, a working LDM.
-These Docker images can subsequently be run by `docker` command line tools, or `docker-compose` commands that rely on a `docker-compose.yml` file.
+These Docker images can subsequently be run by `docker` command line tools, or `docker-compose` commands that rely on a `docker-compose.yml` configuration file.
 A `docker-compose.yml` file is a text file that captures exactly how one or more containers run including directory mappings (from outside to within the container), port mappings (from outside to within the container), and other information.

 ### `TDSConfig`<a id="orgheadline13"></a>